How-To Guides

 How long to cook a grouse?

-Older birds are a bit tougher than younger grouse and better suited for slow cooking or casseroling at a lower temperature.
-A cooking time of 45 minutes is perfect for older grouse, ideally braised or pot-roasted in a bath of stock and decent-quality red wine.
-You can keep the bird(s) whole for this process, but always allow it to cool in the stock to keep the meat moist.
+Grouse is a lean and delicate meat, best cooked rare or medium-rare, and requires a gentle approach.
+Our fresh birds are meticulously prepared to hold their shape and cook evenly.
+For young grouse, lightly brown them in a pan before transferring to a hot oven for 5-6 minutes.
+Typically, one bird serves one person.
+Older grouse are a bit tougher and are better suited for slow cooking or casseroling at a lower temperature.
+A cooking time of 45-minutes is ideal for older birds, braised or pot-roasted in stock and good-quality red wine.
+You can keep the bird whole for this process, but always let it cool in the stock to retain moisture.

-Instructions for cooking grouse whole
+Method for cooking grouse whole

-2. Preheat the oven to 200°C
+2. Preheat the oven to 200°C.

 4. Heat some oil in a pan over medium heat and gently sear the skin until crispy and golden brown.